Japan–Poland relations: 19th and early 20th century

 Japanese novelist Tokai Sanshi wrote about the Partitions of Poland and the Polish independence movement.
-The Japanese poem Porando kaiko by Ochiai Naobumi about Fukushima Yasumasa travelling in 1890s mentions the Polish struggle for freedom.
-Fukushima established contacts with members of the Polish resistance movement and exiles to Siberia in order to obtain detailed information about the common enemy of the Poles and the Japanese—Russia.
+The Japanese poem Porando kaiko by Ochiai Naobumi about Fukushima Yasumasa's travels in the 1890s mentions the Polish struggle for freedom.

 Polish travelers Karol Lanckoroński and Paweł Sapieha, as well as ethnographers Bronisław Piłsudski and Wacław Sieroszewski, among others, wrote about Japan.
 Translations of Japanese literature, works on Japanese history and culture were published in partitioned Poland.
 Japanese culture and art were popularized among Poles by Feliks Jasieński, an enthusiast and collector of Japanese art.